CrossyChainsaw/Frozen-Lake-Q-Learning/README.md

 # Frozen Lake with Q-Learning
-in this repo I solve frozen lake using Q-Learning in combination with credit assignment, with is_slippery set to false.
-In all files the same strategy is used.
+in this repository I solve frozen lake using Q-Learning in combination with credit assignment.
+Important to mention is that all notebooks make usre of `is_slippery` set to false.
+In all files generally the same strategy is used:
 - Initialize a Q-Table with 0s for each observation and action combination
 - assign a -2 for an action in an observation that leads to falling into a hole
 - assign -1 to an action in an observation that keeps the agent in the same observation